CSUF-CPSC121-2021S01/siligame-05-Nyoungg/reflection.md

 ## Things I've learned
 What is the most important thing you've learned from this milestone in the project?

-    The most important thing I've learned in this milestone is that coding can get depressing.
+    The most important thing I've learned in this milestone is that coding can get annoying.